Selective inference after convex clustering with $\ell_1$ penalization: Discussion

 \subsection{Known covariance matrix and fixed $\lambda$}

 As pointed out above, we assume the covariance matrix ($\bSigma$ in Section \ref{section:one:dimensional case} and $\bGamma$ in Section \ref{section:p:dimensional case}) to be known and the tuning parameter $\lambda$ to be fixed.
 These two assumptions are necessary for our statistical guarantees in Sections \ref{section:one:dimensional case} and \ref{section:p:dimensional case}.
 Indeed, the obtention of these guarantees relies first on exhibiting a Gaussian vector constrained to a polyhedron.
 Then, the Gaussian vector is decomposed into a linear combination (corresponding to the statistical hypothesis to test) and an independent remainder.
 This two-step strategy corresponds in particular to Lemma \ref{corPolyh} and Proposition \ref{prop:polyhedral:lemma} in the one-dimensional case.
-It was previously suggested by \cite{Lee16} in the related context of post-selection inference for the lasso model selector, with Gaussian linear models.
+It was previously suggested by \cite{Lee16} in the related context of post-selection inference for the Lasso model selector, with Gaussian linear models.

 Obtaining a polyhedron in the first step relies on $\lambda$ not depending on the data, and computing the decomposition in the second step relies on knowing the covariance matrix.
-Broadly speaking, in the selective inference context, it is relatively common to assume known covariance matrices, or fixed tuning parameters, in order to obtain rigorous mathematical guarantees.
+Broadly speaking, in the selective inference context, it is relatively common to assume independent individuals ($\bSigma = \bI_n$) and known covariance $\bDelta$ for the variables (see the matrix normal case in Section~\ref{section:context:and:objectives}), or fixed tuning parameters, in order to obtain rigorous mathematical guarantees.
 This is indeed the case in \cite{Lee16} mentioned above, but also for instance in \cite{gao2022}.
-In this latter reference, the covariance matrix is assumed to be proportional to the identity, with a known variance for most of the theoretical results.
-Asymptotic results are given there in Section 4.3 for the case of a conservative variance estimator.
-Also, data thinning procedures, for instance in \cite{neufeld2023data}, usually require knowledge of the data distribution in order to produce independent parts, where the independence property enables valid statistical inference.
+In this latter reference, the covariance matrix $\bDelta$ is assumed to be known and spherical ($\bDelta = \sigma^2 \bI_p$) for most of the theoretical results, except for the asymptotic results in Section 4.3 for the case of a conservative variance estimator.
+In \cite{yun2023selective}, an adaptation of \cite{gao2022} is proposed to avoid covariance estimation, in the specific case of unknown spherical covariance.
+Also, data thinning procedures, for instance in \cite{neufeld2024data}, require full knowledge of the data distribution in order to produce independent parts, where the independence property enables valid statistical inference.
+The negative impact of the misspecification of the data distribution is demonstrated numerically in \cite{hivert2024running}.